davidsbond/homelab/README.md

 Here are other tools I've implemented for use in the cluster.

-* `volume-backup` - Takes copies of my [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and backs them up on my NAS drive via minio
-* `volume-backup-cleaner` - Deletes backups older than a configured age.
+* `bucket-object-cleaner` - Deletes objects in a blob bucket older than a configured age.
 * `grafana-backup` - Copies all dashboards and data sources from grafana and writes them to a MinIO bucket.

 ## External services